 Next up, so to speak, was a quick visit to the River of a Thousand Lingas.
 These 11th century carvings are perfectly preserved under cool, flowing river water and are a unique sight.
 I was reading up on this after we returned (as is my habit) and discovered that this area had been heavily mined and it was advised to stay on the trails.
 Presumably that has been fixed.
 Presumably.

-We headed down the mountain with a nice view over the area that had served as a quarry for most of the Angkor temples and then headed to the Kulen Mountain Waterfall for a dip.
+We headed down the mountain with a nice view over the area that had served as a quarry for most of the Angkor temples and then headed to the Kulen Mountain Historical Resort for a US$20 per person swim at the base of a waterfall.
 I found it a little too refreshing as the water was occupied by the tiny sharp-toothed fish used in the pedicure business.
 They took a liking to my nipples and what might have been a treat in other circumstances was a definite negative with fish.
 I beat a hasty retreat.
-There were several young guys who make a living photographing tourists as they frolic under the spray.
+There were several young guys who have a business photographing tourists as they frolic under the spray.
 Their computer and printing equipment was set up under a rock outcrop and it was an impressive operation.

 We had not yet run out of temples — Siem Reap has an utter embarrassment of riches — and our driver saved the smallest and loveliest for last: Banteay Srei, also called the Women’s or Pink temple.
 Unlike the others, it is made of red sandstone and covered with tiny, delicate, beautifully detailed carvings.
 You can read more here but the pictures speak for themselves.

-But that was it for this trip.
+But that was it for this time.
 Next morning was our flight to Hue in central Vietnam.